 How does nicotine addiction work?

-When you smoke or vape, nicotine travels to your brain within 7 seconds and causes the release of various chemicals that may affect your mood.
 Nicotine is a stimulant and causes your brain to release dopamine, the “feel-good chemical”, when you first start to use it.
 It can also temporarily improve concentration and alertness and make you feel more relaxed.
 This feeling is only temporary, though, and when it goes away, your body wants more.
-This can lead to feeling stressed or agitated, prompting you to smoke or vape again.
+This can make you feel stressed or agitated, prompting you to smoke or vape again.

 Over time, your brain gets used to receiving nicotine from cigarettes or vaping and starts to crave it, eventually making you dependent, meaning you need more and more nicotine to feel ‘good’.
 As soon as you stop smoking or vaping, and your nicotine levels drop, you go into withdrawal, and can experience various unpleasant symptoms such as irritability, restlessness, and difficulty concentrating.
 The only things that will relieve these symptoms are either more nicotine, or time without nicotine (quitting).
 This is one of the things that makes it so hard to quit.